Itangalo/Altrix/README.md

 * [Changelog](https://docs.google.com/document/d/1pU1vAltDPPNMlA5_gABpuSiABeB4uDerjmWZKNIaVII/edit?usp=sharing)
 * [Lista med spelkomponenter](https://docs.google.com/document/d/1KzuksDq1zs2QzhiZZsYU-YpTrxwXCZp7xfEvHP8KZoM/edit?usp=sharing)

-Senaste versionen av spelet är beta-16.
+Senaste versionen av spelet är beta-19.

 # English version

 This is the project page for the board game Altrix.
-Being a game played with kids, it is being playtested in Swedish.
-Rules are translated to English.
-Cards and character sheets will be translated to English when requested.
+Being a game played with kids it is being developed in Swedish, but there are English translations available.

 * [Video presenting the game in under 10 minutes](https://youtu.be/jORuoWoDn9g) Between version 16 and 17.
 * [Video introducing the game idea in under five minutes](https://youtu.be/xMgdxq7tCwI) Version 15 (almost).